ilnikolay/TAP/aws/lab03/README.md

    Loaded: loaded (/usr/lib/systemd/system/amazon-ssm-agent.service; enabled; vendor preset: enabled)
    Active: active (running) since Wed 2022-01-19 11:06:18 UTC; 8min ago
 ```
-## 2. Create a new role that allows EC2 instances to call AWS services.
-We use AmazonSSMManagedInstanceCore policy.
+## 2. Create a new role that allows EC2 instances with AmazonSSMManagedInstanceCore policy.
 ## 3. On current EC2 instance go to Modify IAM role and add the role we created from previous point.
 ## 4. Go to connect and now we can connect through session manager.
 ```bash